Published Oct. 1, 2019

-Guests can experience the majesty and power of the Zoo’s African elephant herd up close when Tembo Camp presented by Central Indiana Honda Dealers opens Memorial Day weekend 2020.
+Guests can experience the majesty and power of the Zoo’s African elephant herd up close when Tembo Camp presented by Central Indiana Honda Dealers opens this summer.
 Tembo means elephant in the Swahili language.
 This stunning new space that’s currently under construction will offer our elephants room to roam, and guests will get to see firsthand how the elephants are cared for and hear about global conservation efforts the Zoo supports.

 Renovations for the new exhibit are currently under way in Plains.
 When Tembo Camp is complete, guests will have a chance to get up close with elephants and also watch animal care demonstrations, including baths and foot treatments.
 Guests may even be able to touch one of these amazing animals, creating spectacular memories to share with friends and family.

 The largest land mammals on the planet, African elephants can reach a height of up to 13 feet tall and weigh up to 7 tons!
 Their impressive size is among the reasons elephants are such an iconic species, and remarkably, they grow that large on a diet purely of plants, including grasses, leafy plants, bushes and even tree branches.
 At the Zoo, our elephants also enjoy fresh fruits and vegetables.